 The General Insurance Corporation of India (GIC) was set up as a Government company under the General Insurance Business (Nationalisation) Act, 1972 for the purpose of superintending, controlling and carrying on the business of 'General Insurance'.
 The GIC was authorized to carry out the general insurance business through its four subsidiaries viz.
-National Insurance Company Ltd., New India Assurance Company Ltd., Oriental Insurance Company Ltd. and United India Insurance Business (Nationalisation) Amendment Act, 2002, the GIC was designated as the 'Indian Reinsurer' on 3rd November, 2000 and its supervisory role over its subsidiaries ended.
+National Insurance Company Ltd., New India Assurance Company Ltd., Oriental Insurance Company Ltd. and United India Insurance Company Ltd. With the notification of the General Insurance Business (Nationalisation) Amendment Act, 2002, the GIC was designated as the 'Indian Reinsurer' on 3rd November, 2000 and its supervisory role over its subsidiaries ended.
 The ownership of these subsidiaries companies now rests with the Government of India.